|Coat of arms || Ten white wolf heads, 4-3-2-1, on grey with a black border|

 |Overlord || House Stark|

-House Cassel is a house in the service of the Starks of Winterfell.
-According to a semi-canon source, they blazon their arms with ten white wolf heads, 4-3-2-1, on grey with a black border.
+House Cassel is a minor house of the North in the service of the Starks of Winterfell.
+According to a semi-canon source, they blazon their arms with ten white wolf heads on grey with a black border.

-- Ser Rodrik was married three times and had daughters only.
-The only one he has left is Beth.
+Martyn's brother Ser Rodrik Cassel was married three times and had only daughters.
+His only surviving child is Beth.

-- Ser Rodrik departs to take care of the Hornwood inheritance after Lady Donella Hornwood is kidnapped.
+Rodrik departs to take care of the Hornwood inheritance after Lady Donella Hornwood is kidnapped.
 He breaks Dagmer Cleftjaw's shield wall at Torrhen's Square and ends the siege of the ironborn.

 References and Notes